gnosis/verify-on-etherscan/README.md

                         (sets --optimize to true if given)
                         [number]

-  --output, -o          which directory to write flattened contracts to
+  --output              which directory to write flattened contracts to
                         [string]

   --delay, -d           delay (in ms) between checking if a contract has been